 I was even guilty of trying to pour out myself during my "God time."
 I was reading my Bible so that I could teach better.
 I was using my prayer time to pray for others, pleading on their behalf.
 I'm not at all saying this is a bad thing.
 But it wasn't really pouring back into me.
 Isn't that a crazy thought?
 Praying for others can cause fatigue?

 I needed to spend time listening to God.
 No agenda.
 No lists.
 No requests.
 No speaking.
 Just soaking in God's presence.

 The last 5 days have been spent filling my pitcher back up.
 I have done little for those around me.
-My anniversary was this past weekend and my husband took me to Kansas City for the night.
+My anniversary was this past weekend and my husband took me to a hotel for the night.
 I had no responsibilities.
 I was childless with the help of a wonderful friend who stayed with my kids.
 I did no dishes.
 I prepared no meals.
 I cleaned nothing.

 When I arrived back home, I packed stuff for another trip.
 The kids and I, along with my mother, drove to Warrensburg, MO for a Children's Literature Festival.
 (More to come on that later) We spent two days with 9 different authors.
 Each author had 1 hour of our time.
 It was water pouring back into my pitcher.
 I was required to do nothing but show up and listen.
 I was energized!

 Yesterday I spent the day reading, a pastime I had placed on the back burner.
 I was able to be in an adult church service for the first time in almost a month.
 My pitcher was full.